nhsengland/open-health-statistics/README.md

 Collecting statistics on open source NHS github repositories.

-Using end-to-end open source analytics: python, plotly, github.io, and gitub actions.
+Using end-to-end open source analytics: python, plotly, github.io, and github actions.

 To get your organisation added to the collection, email: craig.shenton@nhsx.nhs.uk